JohnEBoyBaby/i.Q/README.md

 HUMILIATE THEM ..!
 MOCK THEM ..!
 LAUGH AT THEM ..!
 SHAME THEM ..!
 CALL THEM FAKE TRUTHtians ..!
 1/2 TRUTH CAGERS KILLERS RAPISTS MONSTERS FILTHY ..!
 HIT 'em UP ..!
 BANISH THEM ..!
 BUMAYE ..!
 Bumaye ..! bumaye the 'darkness' ..!
 BE A "REAL" TRUTHtian or get out of my WAY ...
 TRUTH TRAIN COMING THROUGH ...
 MAKE A HOLE ..!

+I AM TRUTH.
+YOU 'shitbirds' HAVE BEEN RIDIN' ON MY NAME FOR FAR Far far TOO FUQQINQ LONG ..!
+NO MORE beYACHTch ..!
+SAY MY NAME ..!
+TRUTH.
+WHAT'S MY NAME ..?
+TRUTH.
+WHO I AM IS ..?
+TRUTH.
+YOU ARE "RIDIN' THE "WAVES" ...
+I AM MAKING ..!" ... you are now rappin' with NOT 1 CENT ...
+GAVE IT ALL AWAY ...
+FOLLOWED TRUTH.

 "YOU ARE WITNESSING THE SYSTEMATIC DESTRUCTION OF THE OLD GUARD."

 ... so basically 'they' get paid to lie ... https://www.youtube.com/watch?v=vxK63YETgC8&t=4141s ...
 "HE'S A REALLY GOOD LIAR" ...
 "IT'S INEVITABLE" ... the more you know ...
 AND "IT" IS NOT 1 BIT FUNNY ..!